-In fact, it is considered the Universal sound, the sound associated with all being and that of creation.
+In fact, this meditation mantra is considered the Universal sound, the sound associated with all being and that of creation.

 Om is one of the oldest mantras mainly used in Hindu traditions and Buddhist practices.
 It is a monosyllable mantra composing three root sounds: A, U, and M.

 The first mention of Om was found in the Vedic texts, Upanishads.
 In Hinduism, Om signifies the Atman, meaning soul and Brahman, meaning the universe and everything it holds.

 It is considered to be the sound of the Universe.
 Om serves as an independent mantra and is also placed at the beginning of other crucial mantras.